ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 [!code-csharp[EnumerableExamples.cs](../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example7)]

-> [!NOTE]
-> As the first comment states - you cannot currently call any `RegisterDecorator` extension method via an @Rezolver.IContainer,
-> or, more importantly, a @Rezolver.ContainerBase derivative.
->
-> This is because the extensions require an `@Rezolver.ITargetContainerOwner`, which is not implemented by these types.
-> This will change with the 1.2 release, though (see [Issue #25](https://github.com/ZolutionSoftware/Rezolver/issues/25)).

 If more decorators were added, of course - then each element would be 're-decorated' accordingly.

 ## Explicit `IEnumerable<T>` registrations